MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Select MySQL.

-Prerequisites for the PMM Backup Feature
+Prerequisites for PMM backup functionality

-To use the backup management function, severalPrerequisitesThere is.
+To use the backup management function, several steps are required.PrerequisitesThere is.

 • PMM Client is installed

-• MySQL is running with systemd
+• MySQL is running with systemd.

 • The data directory is /var/lib/mysql

-• Allow the pmm-agent user to read and write to the /var/lib/mysql directory
+• Allow the pmm-agent user to read and write to the /var/lib/mysql directory.

 • xtrabackup